Direct action

 Depiction of the Belgian general strike of 1893.
 A general strike is an example of direct action.

-Direct action is a form of activism in which participants use agency—for example economic power or political power—to achieve their goals.
-The aim of direct action is to either obstruct a certain practice such as a government's laws or actions or to solve perceived problems.
+Direct action is a form of activism in which participants use economic power or political power to achieve their goals.
+Direct action aims to either obstruct a certain practice such as a government's laws or actions or to draw attention to and create a dialogue in order to solve perceived problems.

-Direct action may include activities, that can be either violent or nonviolent, targeting people, groups, institutions, actions, or property that its participants deem objectionable.
-Violent direct action may include political violence, assault, arson, sabotage, and property destruction.
-Nonviolent direct action may include civil disobedience, sit-ins, strikes, and counter-economics.
+Direct action may include activities that can be either violent or nonviolent, targeting people, groups, institutions, actions, or property that its participants deem objectionable.

 Terminology and definitions

 It is not known when the term direct action first appeared.
 Spanish philosopher José Ortega y Gasset wrote that the term and concept of direct action originated in fin de siècle France.
 The Industrial Workers of the World union first mentioned the term "direct action" in a publication about the 1910 Chicago strike.
 American anarchist Voltairine de Cleyre wrote the essay "Direct Action" in 1912, offering historical examples such as the Boston Tea Party and the American anti-slavery movement, and writing that "direct action has always been used, and has the historical sanction of the very people now reprobating it."

 In his 1920 book Direct Action, William Mellor categorized direct action with the struggle between worker and employer for economic control.
 Mellor defined it "as the use of some form of economic power for securing of ends desired by those who possess that power."
 He considered it a tool of both owners and workers, and for this reason he included lockouts and cartels, as well as strikes and sabotage.

 Canadian anarchist Ann Hansen, one of the Squamish Five, wrote in her book Direct Action that "the essence of direct action [...] is people fighting for themselves, rejecting those who claim to represent their true interests, whether they be revolutionaries or government officials".

+In their Direct Action Manual, the environmental organization Earth First! define "direct action" as "solving problems yourself rather than petitioning the authorities or relying on external institutions."

 Activist trainer and author Daniel Hunter states "Nonviolent direct action are techniques outside of institutionalized behavior for waging conflict using methods of protest, noncooperation, and intervention without the use or threat of injurious force."